solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

                                 id="webID"
                                 name="webID"
                                 size="50"
-                                value="...not logged in yet - but enter any WebID to read from it's profile..."
+                                value="...not logged in yet - but enter any WebID to read from its profile..."
                         />
                         <button name="btnRead" id="btnRead">Read Profile</button>
                     </div>